thycotic/dsv-docs/product/dynamic-secrets/azure-sp.md

 ![](./images/application.png)

 ![](./images/spacer.png)
-10. Select **Application**.
-11. Selecte **Add permisssions** at the bottom of the page.
+11. Select **Add permisssions** at the bottom of the page.
 This takes you back to the API Permissions page.
 Notice that the Application permissions have warnings that those permissions are not yet granted.
 12. Click **Grant admin consent for Default Directory** and then **Yes**  This step can be easy to miss.
  ![](./images/spacer.png)